PaoloM/CANDisplay/README.md

   * PHONO
   * AUX

-_New UX tree for CAN Display - exploration_
+_New UX tree for CANDISPLAY - exploration_

 * RPM MAX - _in RPM, indicates the upper limit for the LED display_
 * SHIFT - _in RPM, indicates the lower bound of the optimal shift range_